earthbucks/earthbucks/docs/other-chains.md

 - [x] [Bitcoin Cash](https://bitcoincash.org): The closest blockchain to EarthBucks, but with far more baggage.
 EarthBucks is new code, new chain, new brand, and with a better design (no reorgs).
+- [x] [eCash](https://e.cash): Adds pre-consensus with Avalanche.
+Like a more complicated version of EarthBucks voting.
+Retains history of Bitcoin blockchain and code like BCH.
 - [x] [ampleforth](https://www.ampleforth.org/): Aims to have price stability, i.e. stablecoin.
 Not in the same market as EarthBucks.
 - [x] [saito](https://saito.io/saito-whitepaper.pdf): Aims to solve similar